ELGHAZAL-SAID/printf/README.md

 ### 13. Print is the sharpest and the strongest weapon of our party

 Handle the following custom conversion specifier:
--	`p`:prints the reversed string
+-	`r`:prints the reversed string

 **Repo:**

 -   GitHub repository: `printf`

-##14.
+###14.
 The flood of print has turned reading into a process of gulping rather than savoring

 Handle the following custom conversion specifier:

 -	`R`:prints the rot13'ed string

 **Repo:**

--       GitHub repository: printf
+-	GitHub repository: `printf`